Suetonius on Christians

 The Roman historian Suetonius (c.
 AD 69 – c.
 AD 122) mentions early Christians and may refer to Jesus Christ in his work Lives of the Twelve Caesars.

 One passage in the biography of the Emperor Claudius Divus Claudius 25, refers to agitations in the Roman Jewish community and the expulsion of Jews from Rome by Claudius during his reign (AD 41 to AD 54), which may be the expulsion mentioned in the Acts of the Apostles (18:2).
 In this context "Chresto" is mentioned.
-Some scholars see this as a likely reference to Jesus, while others see it as referring to an otherwise unknown person living in Rome.
+Some scholars see this as a likely reference to Jesus, while others see it as referring to another person living in Rome, of whom we have no information.

-Christians are explicitly mentioned in Suetonius' biography of the Emperor Nero (Nero 16) as among those punished during Nero's reign.
+Christians are explicitly mentioned in Suetonius's biography of the Emperor Nero (Nero 16) as among those punished during Nero's reign.
 These punishments are generally dated to around AD 64, the year of the Great Fire of Rome.
 In this passage Suetonius describes Christianity as excessive religiosity (superstitio) as do his contemporaries, Tacitus and Pliny.

 Historians debate whether or not the Roman government distinguished between Christians and Jews prior to Nerva's modification of the Fiscus Judaicus in AD 96.
 From then on, practising Jews paid the tax, Christians did not.

 Christians under Nero

 Roman Emperor Nero reigned 54 to 68 AD.
 In Nero 16, Suetonius lists various laws by Nero to maintain public order, including halting chariot races, as the drivers were cheating and robbing, and pantomime shows which frequently were scenes of brawls.
 Amongst these is punishment for Christians.
 He states:

 The punishment of Christians by Nero are generally dated to c.
 64 AD.
-Unlike Tacitus' reference to the persecution of Christians by Nero, Suetonius does not relate the persecution with the Great Fire of Rome that occurred in 64 AD.
+Unlike Tacitus's reference to the persecution of Christians by Nero, Suetonius does not relate the persecution with the Great Fire of Rome that occurred in 64 AD.

-Apart from the manuscripts and printed editions of Suetonius' Lives, the sentence about Christians is first attested in an inscription by the Senate and People of Paris from 1590.
+Apart from the manuscripts and printed editions of Suetonius's Lives, the sentence about Christians is first attested in an inscription by the Senate and People of Paris from 1590.
 K.R.
 Bradley notes that the verb in the clause "Punishment was inflicted on the Christians" (Latin: afflicti suppliciis christiani) should be corrected to "affecti", based first on the frequent use of this verb with the word for "punishment" and second on that Orosius, according to Bradley, uses this verb in material dependent on the Suetonius Nero 16 passage.
 These words in combination indicate that the punishment was capital; cf. e.g. Suet.
 Augustus 17.5 (death of young Antony), Claudius 26.2 (death of Messalina) and Galba 12.1 (death of officials).